apache/cordova-plugin-network-information/README.md

 - Firefox OS can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

+### Browser Quirks

+- Browser can't detect the type of network connection.
+`navigator.connection.type` is always set to `Connection.UNKNOWN` when online.

 # Network-related Events

 ## offline